 Can I have swabs and freepost envelopes?

-Yes, please fill out the swab request form, we are happy to post worldwide, alternatively you can use a Q-tip.
+Yes, please fill out the swab request form, we are happy to post worldwide.
 Freepost address labels can also be printed, but please note these cannot be used from outside of the UK.

 What sample do I need to submit?

 If you are an owner or breeder, you will need to submit a mouth swab, we prefer you to use cytobrushes for this – please see ‘how to’ video.
 Your Veterinary Surgeon may choose to send either a mouth swab or 0.5ml of blood in an EDTA tube.

 How many swabs should I send per cat?